------DRUG INTERACTIONS-----
+-----DRUG INTERACTIONS------

 Co-administration of NORVIR can alter the concentrations of other drugs.
-The potential for drug-drug interactions must be considered prior to and during therapy (4, 5.1, 7, 12.3)
+The potential for drug-drug interactions must be considered prior to and during therapy.
+(4, 5.1, 7, 12.3)

------USE IN SPECIFIC POPULATIONS-----
+----- USE IN SPECIFIC POPULATIONS------

-- Pregnancy: Use during pregnancy only if the potential benefit justifies the potential risk.
-Antiretroviral Pregnancy Registry available.
-Register patients by calling 1-800-258-4263 (8.1) - Nursing Mothers: Because of both the potential for HIV transmission and the potential for serious adverse reactions in nursing infants, mothers should be instructed not to breastfeed if they are receiving NORVIR (8.3)
+Nursing Mothers: Because of both the potential for HIV transmission and the potential for serious adverse reactions in nursing infants, mothers should be instructed not to breastfeed if they are receiving NORVIR.
+(8.3)